Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 Files affected:
 - `src/components/CurrencyStrengthMeter.js` — added fullscreen icon and modal heatmap

+## AI News Analysis Empty State (Latest)

+When there are no items to display in AI News Analysis (today’s high‑impact filter yields zero results), the widget now shows a clear empty state message:
+- Title: "No high-impact news"
+- Subtitle: "No high-impact news is available today"

+Files affected:
+- `src/components/AINewsAnalysis.js`

 ## WebSocket Connection Settings Update (Latest)

 We doubled the connection timeout duration and the number of connection attempts to improve resilience on slow or unstable networks.